 How to Overdraft at an ATM

-How Much Money Can I Take out of an ATM?
+How Much Money Can I Overdraw at an ATM?

-In short, unauthorized overdrafts are costly.
-It’s best to either get overdraft protection or avoid overdrafts altogether – because it is possible to overdraft at an ATM.
-If you want to know more about how much you can withdraw from an ATM (many banks are listed with their limits) then please read this article.
+In short, overdrafts are costly.
+It’s best to either get overdraft protection or avoid overdrafts altogether.
+If you want to know more about how much you can withdraw from an ATM (many banks are listed with their limits), please read this article.

 Yes and yes.
-Be aware — withdrawing cash on a credit card is expensive.
-There are nearly always fees, unless you have a special offer or rate on your card, and the interest rates charged to cash withdrawals generally surpass those of standard purchases charged to credit cards.
+But be aware — withdrawing cash on a credit card is expensive.
+There are nearly always fees associated with cash withdrawals, unless you have a special offer or special rate with your card.
+The interest rates charged on cash withdrawals generally surpass rates associated with standard purchases.
 While average credit card rates are around 20%, cash withdrawal rates are about 25%.

 Does an ATM Overdraft Affect Your Credit Score?

 Not usually.
-For a debit card, an overdraft will take no affect on your credit score unless, as explained in this article, you don’t repay for months and the debt and it gets sent to collections.
+For a debit card, an overdraft will have no affect on your credit score unless, as explained in detail in this article, you don’t repay for months and your account is sent to collections (generally after 30 days).

 Credit cards are a little trickier.
 Borrowing in any way, shape or form affects your credit score.
 If you withdraw cash on a credit card, it’s recorded on your credit score.
-Most lenders assessing your credit score would assume it’s a danger sign – perhaps that you had to withdraw from it because you couldn’t withdraw from your bank account if it was maxed out.
-Obviously it could be completely untrue but because of this withdrawing cash on a credit card should really only be a last resort – and entering your overdraft on one should be done with even less frequency.
+Most lenders assessing your credit score view it as a red flag because they assume you had to withdraw cash from your credit card because of financial problems.
+Because of this, you should use overdraw with a credit card only as a last resort.
+If you need cash from your credit card, here are six ways to do it responsibly.

-Can You Overdraft at Every ATM and Will They Warn You?
+Can You Overdraft at Every ATM, and Will It Warn You?

 Some banks are quite courteous when it comes to overdrafts.
-At Union Savings, ATMs will warn you if you are about to become overdrawn, giving you the option to cancel the transaction if necessary.
-Bank of America says its ATMs “may” give you the opportunity to agree to overdraft services for a withdrawal that exceeds your balance, meaning you could enter unwittingly.
-It’s all a bit luck of the draw, and really does vary from provider to provider.
+For example, Union Savings ATMs will warn you if you are about to become overdrawn, giving you the option to cancel the transaction, if necessary.
+Bank of America says its ATMs “may” give you the opportunity to agree to overdraft services for a withdrawal that exceeds your balance.
+Most banks will allow you to check your balance and avoid unwittingly overdrawing your account.

 Things to Know if You Plan to Overdraft at an ATM

-- An overdraft on a debit card doesn’t affect your credit score if you quickly pay it back in full before your account is sent to collections (usually 30 days).
+- An overdraft on a debit card doesn’t affect your credit score, provided you pay it back in full before your account is sent to collections (usually 30 days).

 How to Avoid Overdrafting at an ATM

-- Know your bank account.
-What is your authorized overdraft protection limit, fees associated with overdraft, whether you are automatically enrolled in courtesy overdraft protection or not etc.?
+- Know your account details.
+What is your authorized overdraft protection limit?
+What are the fees associated with overdraft?
+Can you enroll in courtesy overdraft protection?

-- Read bank’s terms and conditions regarding overdraft carefully.
+- Carefully read your bank’s terms and conditions regarding overdraft.

 - Track your spending and take receipts whenever you withdraw at ATMs.

-- Consider using a low interest credit card if you’re in a bind.
-It may be a more cost-effective alternative to overdrawing your account, especially if you can pay it off before it accrues interest.
+- Consider using a low-interest credit card if you’re in a bind.
+It may be a more cost-effective alternative to overdrawing your account, especially if you can pay it off before it begins to accrue interest.

-- According to the Consumer Financial Protection Bureau, you should either link your checking account with your savings account for overdraft protection or should get your withdraw requests declined rather than paying fees.
+- According to the Consumer Financial Protection Bureau, you should either link your checking account with your savings account for overdraft protection or ask your bank to deny overdrafts on your account.

-- Have your bank text you a notification when your account goes under a certain amount.
+- Ask your bank if you can receive text or email notifications when your account falls below a certain amount.

-- Look for checking accounts with low ATM overdraft fees.
+- Look for checking accounts with low overdraft fees.

-- If you have a payment due, try to convince the creditor to postpone the payment deadline rather than overdrawing your account.
+- If you have a payment due, ask the creditor to postpone the payment deadline to avoid overdrawing your account.

-- Build a cash reserve so you always have extra funds available in your checking account above your regular requirement.
+- Build a cash reserve so you always have extra funds available in your checking account for emergencies.